 History: Plans to upgrade the North Cemetery have been in place for several years now.
-This is a new
+This is a new step added this year to gain additional information before proceeding with plans for expansion.

-Source of Funds: Free Cash Request: \$20,000
+Source of Funds: Free Cash

 7. Budget: Department of Public Works - \$75,000